 The Poor Knights Islands marine reserve is famous for being on Cousteau’s top 10 dive list.
-Although diving is the main activity there, the scenery above the water is breathtaking as well so it can also be a destination for non-divers who can do snorkelling and kayaking!
+Although scuba diving is the main activity there, the scenery above the water is breathtaking as well.

 Cruise to the Poor Knights Islands